cameronraschke/UIT-TSS-TOOLBOX/README.md

 > Not all endpoints are implemented and/or actively used.
 Use API with caution.

 > [!IMPORTANT]
 > Unless otherwise noted, a GET request will always return all other variables, regardless of request type.
-State-chaning requests (POST, DELETE, PUSH, etc.) requests will usually only return an error, unless otherwise noted.
+State-chaning requests (POST, DELETE, PUSH, etc.) requests will usually only return an error, unless otherwise noted with "Output POST Variables".

 ## To-do
 - [ ] Implement all WIP endpoints